julienrf/arrows-typelevel-summit-2017/slides/slides.md

 - Arrows (with choice), like monads, provide enough expressive power to describe record types and sum types
-- They support a (useful) documentation interpreter
+- Like applicative functors, they support a (useful) documentation interpreter

-## Arrow-ish things worth knowing

 ### Arrows are relevant for… {.unnumbered}